okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 * Whether the end user's email domain is valid and allowed to register (for profile enrollment)
 * Whether the end user's employee number is valid and allowed to be added to their profile (for progressive profile enrollment)

 In these examples, you set up your registration inline hook to handle either the simple profile enrollment (SSR) scenario, progressive profile enrollment scenario, or both.

 You configure a profile enrollment policy to define these scenarios and implement the registration hook.
-The registration hook customizes how to add new users to your Okta org or update the profiles of existing users.
+The registration hook customizes how to add users to your Okta org.
+The hook also customizes how to update the profiles of existing users.

 The following is a high-level workflow for the profile enrollment (self-service registration) scenario: